godotengine/godot-docs/getting_started/workflow/assets/import_process.rst

 -----------------------------

 Some source assets can be imported as different types of resources.
-For this, just select the relevant type of resource desired and press "Reimport":
+For this, select the relevant type of resource desired and press "Reimport":

 .. image:: img/asset_workflow2.png